StarDust130/File-Sharing/README.md

   - Recipients can download files using the link. 📥💾
 - Edit File Info:

-  - Easily update information about your shared files. ✏️📄
-- Dark Mode and Light Mode:

   - Choose between dark and light modes for a personalized experience. 🌗🌞
 - Full Authentication Protection: